james-bowman/sparse/README.md

 * Consider utilising LAPACK/BLAS/etc. to perform matrix arithmetic (as an option if available on host).
 * Improve memory allocation for matrix multiplication - pre-calculating sparsity pattern for product and allocate storage in advance rather than incrementally.
 * standard API for iteration over non-zero elements for each sparse format type
-* row and column slicing
+* row and column slicing of other types